VidathDissanayake/notes/tools/hacking/webapp/burpsuite/options.md

 - **Connections** have many of the same options as the User options equivalent.
 It also has "Hostname Resolution" used to override default DNS resolution and map domains to IPs.
 - **HTTP** defines how Burp handles various aspects of the HTTP protocol: for example, whether it follows redirects or how to handle unusual response codes.
 - **TLS**  have many of the same options as the User options equivalent.
 It also shows the server certificates of sites we have visited.
-- **Sessions** tab provides us with options for handling sessions.
+- **Sessions** provides the options for handling sessions.
 It allows us to define how Burp obtains, saves, and uses session cookies that it receives from target sites.
 It also allows us to define macros which we can use to automate things such as logging into web applications (giving us an instant authenticated session, assuming we have valid credentials).
+- **Misc** allows to contol logging and embedded browser behaviour.
+It also allows to configure Colab server and Scheduled tasks in [[editions#Burp Suite Professional Edition]].